 - Suitability: Any

-Guitar and Electric Bass Lessons.
+Guitar, Electric Bass and Ukulele Lessons.

 Styles: Rock, Pop, Alternative, Blues, Jazz, Folk, Classical, Reggae, Latin.

 2019 Pricing: $28 per Half Hour. $55 per Hour.
 No Upfront fees / Lessons in advance.

 Lessons in Home studio Blackburn North or

 If you are looking for a dedicated, incredibly patient, highly experienced Guitar or Electric Bass teacher please contact me.

 I have been teaching Guitar and Bass to people of all ages (Electric and Acoustic) from beginner through to advanced, for over thirty Five years.
 I have gained a great deal of teaching experience in all styles of playing.
 I can help you to gain the various skills needed to play the music of your choice which may be some or all of the following styles: Rock, Blues, Jazz, Country, Folk, Rhythm and Blues or Funk, Soul, Latin Jazz, Fusion, Ska, Reggae or Gospel.